nuno-agostinho/ENSVAR-4550/README.md

 as previous condition)
 6. Previous condition except for each of the following flags were not used:
 `--regulatory`, `--hgvs`, `--pubmed`, `--af`, `--af_1kg` and all AF flags

+Note: if running in a cluster, each run should reserve a single node to ensure stable runtimes.
+This can be done by asking all cores of a single node, for instance.

 ## How to run the script